Children's ombudsman: Russia

 The office of Children's Rights Commissioner for the president of the Russian Federation, also known as Presidential Commissioner for Children's Rights, was first held by Alexei Golovan.
 By presidential decree on 30 December 2009, President Medvedev appointed Pavel Astakhov to the post.
 He was followed by Anna Kuznetsova in 2016, whose controversial views led the founding editor of the business newspaper Vedomosti to interpret her appointment as a sign that President Vladimir Putin was becoming more ideological.
 On 27 October 2021, Maria Lvova-Belova was appointed to the position.
 In 2023, following the Russian invasion of Ukraine and various investigations surrounding alleged child abductions during the war, Lvova-Belova and Putin were issued arrest warrants by the ICC.

 The first children's ombudsmen began to appear in the regions in 1998 within the framework of cooperation between Russia and UNICEF.
 By 2010, children's ombudsmen were operating in 50 regions of the Russian Federation.

 Serbia

 The Protector of Citizens of the Republic of Serbia (Ombudsman), an independent state authority with a broad mandate to protect human rights and freedoms, was created by law in 2005 and given constitutional status in 2006.
 The office is a full member of ENOC.

 Slovakia

-In 2016 the Slovak Ombudsman for children appointed a first Deputy with responsibility for, inter alia, child rights.
+In 2016 the Slovak Ombudsman for children appointed a first Deputy with responsibility for, among other things, child rights.

 Slovenia

-In 2003 the Slovenian Ombudsman appointed a fourth Deputy with responsibility for, inter alia, child rights.
+In 2003 the Slovenian Ombudsman appointed a fourth Deputy with responsibility for, among other things, child rights.